gillesvink/NukeDockerBuild/README.md

 For Windows the [Server Core ltsc2022](https://hub.docker.com/_/microsoft-windows-servercore) image is used.
 Besides that, for package installation the [Chocolatey package registry](https://community.chocolatey.org/packages) is used to install both the VS Build Tools as well as CMake.

 ### MacOS
 The MacOS packages actually run on [Debian Bookworm](https://hub.docker.com/_/debian).
 It uses [OSXCross](https://github.com/tpoechtrager/osxcross) for cross compiling.
+Both `arm64` and `amd64` images are made, to support both Intel cpu's and M1, M2, etc.

+All images are built on Apple hardware and should only be used on Apple hardware.

 #### [Please ensure you have read and understood the Xcode license terms before continuing.](https://www.apple.com/legal/sla/docs/xcode.pdf)

 To set this up correctly, you also need to use the appropriate toolchain for CMake.
 You can get started quickly by using my template from [NukePluginTemplate](https://github.com/gillesvink/NukePluginTemplate).
 The toolchain can be found locally at `/nukedockerbuild/toolchain.cmake` and should be set when using CMake.
+If you prefer to use your own CMake, make sure to setup the project using `-DCMAKE_TOOLCHAIN_FILE=$GLOBAL_TOOLCHAIN` set.

 ## ❤️ Thanks